What is a Teacher-Ranger-Teacher?

 Shenandoah National Park TRT Program

-TRTs must commit to approximately 230 hours and are automatically enrolled in an on-line graduate course through CU Denver.
+Teachers selected as a TRT spend 8-10 weeks between June and August working on a specific education-based project that varies from year to year based on the Park's needs.
+TRTs must commit to a minimum of 240 hours and are automatically enrolled in an on-line graduate course through CU Denver.
 The tuition is paid by the National Park Service.
 TRTs are required to submit at least one lesson plan as part of the graduate course.

 Shenandoah National Park accepts applications annually in the spring.
 Check back here for an updated application form for 2023.

 Email: firstname.lastname@example.org (email us)